Li-So/FoP-Course-Content/docs/chapter-4-git-github.md

 Github is a cloud-based hosting system that works **with** Git.
 Essentially, your codebase is stored elsewhere.
 Github is a very popular tool for sharing and collaborating on code, hosting everything from personal to professional projects.
 The workflow you learn from here is most likely what you will use in the industry (with the possibility for some variations).

-This chapter will introduce what both Git and Github are in more detail, as well as some exercises to get used to them.
+This chapter will introduce what both Git and Github are in more detail, as well as some tutorials to get used to them.

 !!!
 Note
 	This chapter may become especially confusing as it is a brand new topic in the middle of learning JavaScript.
 The reason for this abrupt break is due to a group assignment.
 I **strongly** suggest reviewing the slides and using the [training website](https://learngitbranching.js.org/) to see the structure visualized.
 The optional chapters may be **very** helpful to read through, though not essential.